-- All schools from the three cities need to register at the following link: https://forms.gle/n9ErngHw7FhuT6gP8 - All registrations will be reviewed and for each location through a consultative process a total of 100 schools will be shortlisted. - There are no financial implications to the participating schools to be part of the program.
+- All schools from the three new cities (Chennai, Pondicherry and Kochi) need to register at the following link: https://bit.ly/3Madyrb - All registrations will be reviewed and for each location through a consultative process a total of 100 schools will be shortlisted from Phase II locations. - The schools of phase I in Mumbai, Mangalore and Marmugao, continue to be part of the project for intensification of training and capacity building measures at school. - There are no financial implications to the participating schools to be part of the program.
 The aim of the program is to train schools to help gather, analyse and document scientific evidence related to ocean health so that concerted actions can be taken to address these issues.
 Hence we are looking at commitment from schools to participate in the various project activities along the project duration to collectively address the above objective. - The member schools will be provided full support from the project implementing team with regard to training, mentoring and provisioning of lab equipment's and resource materials to conduct and document the experiments.
 Participating schools are required to participate in the various project activities and carry forward the training by conducting experiments and projects.